Register now for this year’s Chapter Planning Conference

 Mobile workshops will be held on Saturday, September 14th at locations throughout the region.
 Most are free to attend for Friday conference attendees and available for a modest cost for mobile workshop-only attendees.

 The conference is open to chapter members and non-members alike.
-Registration includes breakfast, lunch, and a post-conference reception at All Set Restaurant.
+Friday registration includes breakfast, lunch, and a post-conference reception at All Set Restaurant.
 Early Bird Registration ($50) runs through August 18th; Full Registration ($65) will be open August 19th through September 6th; and a discounted Student Rate ($20) is available, subject to enrollment verification.
 Separate registration is required for mobile workshops.